 Among the best trekking destinations, you’ll find this charming spot.
 The panoramic views offered by the large plethora of hikes will surely leave you in awe.
 You can hike the steep path from Plan de Aiguilles to Montenvers Train Mer de Glace, where you’ll zig-zag through the lush forest to see the majestic massif.

 Or, you can have a stupendous overlook of Mont Blanc from the Aiguilles Rouges reservation.
-You can have picnics hear or admire the wonderful lakes, some of which are entirely trapped under a generous layer of ice.
+You can have picnics here or admire the wonderful lakes, some of which are entirely trapped under a generous layer of ice.

 But since Chamonix is located at the intersection of France, Switzerland, and Italy, there are particular outlook points where you can see all these countries together.
 Aiguillette des Posettes is such a point, and it only takes you about four hours to get here.
 If you’re feeling a bit adventurous, perhaps you can test your mettle on La Meije and climb the peak.

 5. The Bavarian Forest, Germany